The Sound and the Fur(r)y Part 5: “That Mouse Has Boobs,” and Furry Diversity

 The woman didn’t laugh, and the furries behind us pressed forward, pushing us out of the way.
 However, they pushed us in the direction of five or seven opened doors leading beyond the aforementioned checkpoint, and so with little hesitation this time we walked through them and into another concourse that split several different ballrooms on either side.
 Those to our left were vacant save for the arranged seating, but the grand ballroom to our right was flashing with neon lights and intermittent strobe effects and throbbing with muted dance music.
 The parade of furries from the line in which we had been waiting filed into the various entrances where there was yet another set of people checking badges.

 “Jesus Christ, what the fuck is going on in there that they need to have all of these checkpoints?”
 Hayley asked.
-“Not even the Nazis asked to see people’s papers as much as these people ask to see our fucking badges.”
+“The Nazis never asked to see people’s papers as much as these people ask to see our fucking badges.”

-“They’re direct descendants, that’s why,” I said.
+“They’re direct descendants, I believe,” I said.
 “Goebbels was Mr. Fox’s father.”

 I pointed toward a door farther ahead that stood opened but unattended, and we made straight for it and entered the ballroom.